jasnoorkaurmann0/Induction-Program/README.md

 #### Following the formal welcome event, students proceeded to their respective departments to meet the faculty, tour the laboratories, attend orientation sessions, and explore available facilities.
 # Day 2  01 August 2025
 ## 9am to 11am
+#### Priya Darshni ma'am took a long but great session on Universal Human Values .
+She talked about what it means to live a happy and fulfilling life.
+She explained the ideas of happiness and contentment, and how they affect our daily actions and decisions.
+The session gave us a new way to think about true happiness  .Ma'am also shared real-life examples, which made the session more interesting and easy to relate to.
+## 11am to 12:30pm
+#### We had a lecture by Dr. Arvind Dhingra , and it was quite interactive.
+He called 7 boys and 7 girls on stage to play a fun team strategy game.
+It was really entertaining to watch.
+After that,  we had a break from 12:30pm to 1:30pm.
+## 01:30pm to 02:30pm
+#### We had our English test. it was pretty basic and went really well.
+## 02:30pm to 03:30pm
+#### We had our Maths test too . it was super easy and mostly stuff was from 8th to 12th grade.